Hsin-Ching Wu

 Dr. Hsin-Ching Wu’s research agenda focuses on the intersection of nonprofit arts and cultural management, public administration and policy, and social equity.
 In her dissertation, Dr. Wu studied the politics of arts funding with a case study of the Massachusetts Cultural Council, which is Massachusetts’ designated art and cultural agency.

-With a background in American Studies and expertise in researching racial and ethnic issues, Dr. Wu is particularly interested in representations of diverse art forms and narratives in cultural institutions.
-Previously, she had experience in collection management at the galleries of the University of Buffalo (SUNY).
+Public Administration as a Founders' Fellow.
+She also had experience in collection management at the galleries of the University of Buffalo (SUNY).
 She had also served as a collection manager for the late gallerist and collector, David K. Anderson, and his estate.
 David K. Anderson was the son of Martha Jackson--their New York gallery between the 1950s and 1960s debuted works by noteworthy artists, such as Karel Appel, Sam Francis, Paul Jenkins, Louise Nevelson, and Antoni Tàpies.

 Scan to connect with Dr. Hsin-Ching Wu on LinkedIn